Kleponaeru/kleponaeru/README.md

 ## About Me 🙋🏻

 - 🔭 I’m currently working on Microservices Personal Project
-- 🌱 I’m currently learning JavaScript and NodeJS
+- 🌱 I’m currently learning JavaScript and ReactJS
 - 🤔 I’m looking for help with optimizing algorithms for large-scale data processing.
 - 📫 How to reach me: Click the contact badge below 😁
 - 😄 Pronouns: He/Him